Minnesota reports 9,040 new COVID-19 cases, 45 more deaths

 Minnesota is reporting 45 new COVID-19 deaths and more than 9,000 coronavirus cases in an unusual release Saturday that covers two days worth of data.

-The report from the Minnesota Department of Health came one day after the state for the first time saw more than 100 deaths reported within a 24-hour period.
+Funeral home directors and medical examiners need to file reports within five days of death, according to the Health Department.
+It's possible they pushed to file reports before Thanksgiving, so they wouldn't have to do so on the holiday weekend, said Kris Ehresmann, the state's director for infectious diseases.

+It's harder to say why the two-day totals released Saturday for new cases and completed tests were low, Ehresmann said, but the holiday could have influenced decisions about whether people sought testing.
+Throughout the pandemic, COVID numbers released on Mondays have tended to be lower due to reduced testing and reporting activity on weekends.

-With the latest figures, Minnesota has now seen 304,023 positive cases, 16,423 hospitalizations and 3,521 deaths since the pandemic arrive here in March.
+With the latest figures, Minnesota has now seen 304,023 positive cases, 16,423 hospitalizations and 3,521 deaths since the pandemic arrived here in March.

 Residents of long-term care and assisted-living facilities accounted for 23 of the newly announced deaths, and 2,378 deaths since the start of the pandemic.